 - The next mushroom-containing meal served to the child is a style of food the child enjoys eating, ideally a menu suggested by the child.

-Nicholas experienced his mushroom epiphany when we arranged for a friend to babysit him while Daniel and I went to see The Hobbit: An Unexpected Journey.
+Nicholas experienced his mushroom epiphany when we arranged for friends to babysit him while Daniel and I went to see The Hobbit: An Unexpected Journey.
 (Not taking an 8-year-old to this movie was a good decision; it has a lot of scary monsters and violent fighting.)
-We didn’t make specific arrangements with her about dinner; I just told Nicholas that since he was going to be there 3-7pm, they might be eating dinner before we came to pick him up, in which case he should be polite about whatever food they served.
-It turned out that our friend’s husband made a stir-fry that included mushrooms…and Nicholas loved it!
+We didn’t make specific arrangements with them about dinner; I just told Nicholas that since he was going to be there 3-7pm, they might be eating dinner before we came to pick him up, in which case he should be polite about whatever food they served.
+It turned out that they made a stir-fry that included mushrooms…and Nicholas loved it!
 He mentioned repeatedly how good it was.
 We agreed that it sounded delicious.

 The next day, when I asked Nicholas for suggestions of dinners we could put on our menu, he asked for “kale and spinach sauteed with mushrooms.”
 Wow!
 After years of rejecting my delicious Blops, he was asking for basically the same thing!
 I controlled my surprise and agreed that that is a good dinner.

 Due to Murphy’s Law, our local supermarket was experiencing some sort of kale shortage.
 Daniel or I stopped by 3 times in 3 days but found an empty shelf where the kale ought to be, and for once we didn’t have any kale in the freezer.
 Fresh spinach was more than triple the price of kale–and it wasn’t even organic, and we avoid non-organic spinach because it’s a highly pesticided crop.
 We didn’t have time to go to another store right away, and I wanted to get this meal in front of Nicholas before his mushroom fondness faded!
 Finally, I bought a pound of non-organic frozen spinach.